zummach/osm-tiles-docker/README.md

 * Import OSM data into the database
 * Drop the database

-Run `docker run erikj/osm-tiles` for usage instructions.
+For usage instructions, see [`help.txt`](https://github.com/erikj/openstreetmap-tiles-docker/blob/master/help.txt) or run `docker run erikj/osm-tiles` .

 ## About